UI-FASILKOM-OS/extra182/index.md

 # {{ page.title }}

-`Welcome!` -- This site is only for project, made by Farz-hkh, NardienaPratama, WahyuADT.
+`Welcome!` -- This site is for a project, made by Farz-hkh, NardienaPratama, WahyuADT.